maxbarbul/dotvim/readme.md

    - interface.vim - settings related to interface, colors, theme, mouse, keyboard, etc.
    - mapping.vim - all my mappings, some mappings are done also by pluggins.
    - pluggins.vim - pluggins setup and configuration.
-   - wiki.vim - settings for markdown filetype (TODO move to `ftpluggin` folder)
+   - wiki.vim - settings for markdown filetype
  - bundle - installation folder for pluggins managed by Vundle.
  - colors - color schemas
  - dict - semi-manual created keyword dictionaries for used languages.